 - Increase brand awareness

 - Meet with potential partners

-These goals should be specific, measurable, achievable, relevant, and time-bound (SMART).
+These trade show goals should be specific, measurable, achievable, relevant, and time-bound (SMART).
 Examples of SMART goals for a trade show might include:

 - Generate 100 conversion-ready leads

-- Secure 20 face-to-face meetings with prospects during the event
+- Secure 20 face-to-face meetings with prospects during the trade show

 - Increase website visits by 15%

 Setting clear trade show goals will help focus your team and ensure that everyone is working towards the same objectives.
 It's also important to communicate these goals to your team and ensure everyone understands their role in achieving them.

 Once you have your goals clearly defined, it is essential to establish how your sales team will reach them.
 Establishing a successful trade show booth strategy is vital for several reasons:

 - Consistency: We're talking about more than just having matching shirts.
 You want to ensure everyone in the trade show booth is on the same page and delivers a consistent message to attendees.
 Be sure to formulate the details of your in-booth demos, activations, and contests and how you want these presented to the attendees.